• About

 • Fresh lemon juice - Always use fresh lemon juice whenever possible.
 It makes a difference in the flavor, as bottled lemon juice contains preservatives.

-• Broccoli - Fresh or frozen broccoli will work here.
-If using frozen, aim for around 16 ounces.
+• Broccoli - You can use fresh or frozen broccoli here; if you use frozen, use 16 ounces.

-• Eggplant - You can use any variety of eggplant for this recipe.
+• Eggplant - You can use any variety of eggplant for this quinoa tofu bowl recipe.

-• Tofu, extra firm - Extra firm tofu contains the least amount of water and is great for roasting.
+• Tofu, extra firm - In a nutshell, tofu is pressed soy bean curd.
+It's a great way to get your protein, and it will absorb any flavors that are added to it or paired with it, so it's very versatile.
+Extra firm tofu contains the least amount of water and is great for roasting.

 • Diced tomatoes - You can use either fresh or canned diced tomatoes here.